37 publications classées par:

 The retention of previous donors and the recruitment of new donors is a¦serious challenge for many blood donation services in their effort to¦prevent blood shortages.
 More and more services make use of some sort of¦donation incentives.
 However, the use of (material) incentives to motivate¦blood donors is fiercely controversial and there is a longstanding (ethical)¦debate about whether it should be allowed that donors receive material¦rewards.
 Interestingly, this debate is dealt with in almost complete absence¦of systematic empirical evidence on the effectiveness of material incentives¦in encouraging people to donate.¦In this paper, we argue that the discussion on what is ethical in motivating¦blood donors should be enriched with empirical evidence based on field¦experiments.
 We confront the Titmuss controversy with recent results from¦an experiment administering lottery tickets as a motivation device.¦Moreover, we take up a neglected phenomenon in the study of blood¦donors: many non-donors are not principally against donating blood they¦have just never made up their mind about becoming active blood donors.¦We propose active decisions as a mechanism to transform latent prosocial¦preferences into actual prosocial behavior.

 Cahiers de recherche Bruhin A., Goette L., Haenni S. & Jiang L. (2014).
-Spillovers of Prosocial Motivation: Evidence from an Intervention Study on Blood Donors (14.10).
+Spillovers of Prosocial Motivation: Evidence from a Randomized Intervention Study on Blood Donors (14.10).
 University of Lausanne - HEC - DEEP. [pdf] [url] [abstract]

-Spillovers of prosocial motivation are crucial for the formation of social capital.
-They facilitate interactions among individuals and create social multipliers that amplify the effects of policy interventions.
+Spillovers of prosocial motivation are crucial for the provision of public goods.
+They amplify interactions among individuals and create social multipliers that increase the effects of policy interventions.
 We conducted a large-scale intervention study among dyads of blood donors to investigate whether social ties lead to motivational spillovers in the decision to donate.
 The intervention is a randomized phone call making donors aware of a current shortage of their blood type and serving us as an instrument for identifying motivational spillovers.
-About 40% of a donor's motivation spills over to the other donor, creating a significant social multiplier of 1.78.
+About 44% of a donor's motivation spills over to the other donor, creating a significant social multiplier of 1.79.